-The health and safety risks during the operation phase will be limited to the solar PV site workers.
+The health and safety risks during operation phase will be limited to the solar PV site workers and irrigation user farmers.
 Technicians who operate or maintain PV panels and transmission lines will likely be exposed to electric shock, burns and body damage as they undertake routine operations and maintenance tasks.